-The Scoping Memo issued on March 5, 2021, included a list of initial issues that must be resolved no later than August 2021 to enable the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) to continue operating its already-approved California Hub for Energy Efficiency Financing (CHEEF) programs.78/= Specifically, CAEATFA requires an extension of its operational budget to continue implementing the programs and seeks authority to leverage its existing program platforms to use non-investor-owned utility (IOU) funding resources to expand access to the CHEEF programs and operate them more efficiently.
+Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) to continue operating its already-approved California Hub for Energy Efficiency Financing (CHEEF) programs.
+Specifically, CAEATFA requires an extension of its operational budget to continue implementing the programs and seeks authority to leverage its existing program platforms to use non-investor-owned utility (IOU) funding resources to expand access to the CHEEF programs and operate them more efficiently.

-The CHEEF includes the Residential Energy Efficiency Loan assistance program (REEL), the Small Business Financing program (SBF), and Affordable Multi-Family (AMF) program.9 These were first designed as pilots, to test new and innovative financing strategies with consumers, contractors, and lenders.
-The pilots and programprograms aim to leverage ratepayer and private financing as part of the state's effort to achieve aggressive energy efficiency goals, including those articulated in Senate Bill (SB) 350 (DeLeon, 2015) which calls for a doubling of energy efficiency in buildings by 2030.
-Resolution E-5072
+The CHEEF includes the Residential Energy Efficiency Loan assistance program (REEL), the Small Business Financing program (SBF), and Affordable Multi-Family (AMF) program.
+These were first designed as pilots, to test new and innovative financing strategies with consumers, contractors, and lenders.
+The programs aim to leverage ratepayer and private financing as part of the state's effort to achieve aggressive energy efficiency goals, including those articulated in Senate Bill (SB) 350 (DeLeon, 2015) which calls for a doubling of energy efficiency in buildings by 2030.
+Resolution E-5072 expanded the REEL pilot into a full-scale program administered by CAEATFA and adopted specific

-$[\]frac{78}{2}$ CAEATFA has provided a full status update on its CHEEF programs, which was included as Attachment A to the April 1, 2021, Assigned Commissioner's Ruling on Track 1 Issues.
+&lt;sup>8 CAEATFA has provided a full status update on its CHEEF programs, which was included as Attachment A to the April 1, 2021, Assigned Commissioner's Ruling on Track 1 Issues.

-9 CAEATFA in comments on the proposed decision dated July 21, 2021, noted that it intends to change the names of its CHEEF programs (at 10).
+&lt;sup>9 CAEATFA in comments on the proposed decision dated July 21, 2021, noted that it intends to change the names of its CHEEF programs (at 10).
 REEL will become "GoGreen Home Energy Financing," or "GoGreen Home;" SBF will become "GoGreen Business Energy Financing," or "GoGreen Business;" and AMF will become "GoGreen Affordable Multifamily Financing," or "GoGreen Multifamily."
 Because CAEATFA, as a state agency, is not a party to this proceeding, its comments were not filed and served, but instead provided as a letter to the Energy Division Executive Director and copied to the service list of this proceeding.
 The letter is attached as Appendix A of this decision.

-expanded the REEL pilot into a full-scale program administered by CAEATFA and adopted specific requirements and authorizations for CAEATFA's administration and implementation of REEL.810
+requirements and authorizations for CAEATFA's administration and implementation of REEL.

-The SBF program is still in early deployment stages, after being slowed by the economic disruptions of the COVID-19 pandemic, among other issues.911 The AMF program has not fully launched but is expected to be available to customers by July 2022.4012 CAEATFA must seek additional state fundingauthority to staff the ongoing work related to the CHEEF programs in the fiscal year 2022 budget and/or beyond, but cannot do so until we determine whether to continue using IOU ratepayer energy efficiency funding to support the programs.
+The SBF program is still in early deployment stages, after being slowed by the economic disruptions of the COVID-19 pandemic, among other issues.
+The AMF program has not fully launched but is expected to be available to customers by July 2022.
+CAEATFA must seek additional authority to staff the ongoing work related to the CHEEF programs in the fiscal year 2022 budget and/or beyond, but cannot do so until we determine whether to continue using IOU ratepayer energy efficiency funding to support the programs.
 Along with requesting additional funding to continue implementing the CHEEF, CAEATFA has asked for permission to expand the scope of the CHEEF programs' financing beyond the energy efficiency sectors and to provide financing to customers that do not currently receive service from an IOU.